paulgovan/BayesianNetwork/README.md

 # Example
 ## Home
 Launching the app brings up the Home tab.
-The Home tab is basically a landing page that gives a brief introduction to the app.
-On the left is the sidebar menu where each link opens a new tab.
+The Home tab is basically a landing page that gives a brief introduction to the app and includes two value boxes, one each for the number of nodes and arcs in the network.
+The following figure shows the basic Home tab.

+![Home](https://github.com/paulgovan/BayesianNetwork/blob/master/inst/images/Dashboard.PNG?raw=true)

+The basic layout consists of the sidebar menu and the body of the app.
+Each link in the sidebar opens a new tab.
 Start with the Structure tab and work down from there.
-Toward the bottom of the sidebar are links to the help pages and the source code, and below that is a bookmark button that will save the current state of the app at any time.
+Toward the bottom of the sidebar are links to the help pages and the source code, and below that is a bookmark button that will create a link storing the current state of the application.

-The body of the app contains different features for modeling and analyzing the network.
-The body of each tab contains a help button that launches an interactive tutorial that walks through the features of the app.
-The following figure shows the basic Home tab.
+The body of the app contains the different features for modeling and analyzing the network.
+The body of each tab contains a "Show Me" button that launches an interactive tutorial that walks through the different features.

 BayesianNetwork comes with a number of simulated and "real world" data sets.
 This example will use the "Sample Discrete Network", which is the selected network by default.

-![Home](https://github.com/paulgovan/BayesianNetwork/blob/master/inst/images/Dashboard.PNG?raw=true)

 ## Structure
 Click Structure in the sidepanel to begin learning the network from the data.
 The Bayesian network is automatically displayed in the Bayesian Network box.